Essential First Aid Items Every Hiker Should Carry

 Putting together a personalized hiking first aid kit means including your personal meds and special gear.
 This way, you’re ready for any specific health issues that could come up while hiking.

-Must Read Tick-Free Trails: How to Avoid Ticks While Hiking
+Must Read How to Avoid Snake Bites While Hiking: Essential Tips

 Prescription Medications